prasaar/aiwhispr/CONFIG_FILE.md

 Keep the index-dir and working-dir in seprate directories which in production for a clean setup.

 indexing-processes is configured  to an integer value 1 or greater.
-It should not be greater than the number of CPU's on the machine
+It should not be greater than the number of CPU's on the machine.
 AIWhispr spawns multiple processes for indexing based on this value.

-Spawning of of multiple indexing processes is effective when you have GPU's and CPU.
+Spawning of of multiple indexing processes is effective when you have GPU's and CPU's.

-If you have only CPU's  then this should be set to 50% of the CPU's on the machine so that you have enough CPU's for other processes.
+If you have only CPU's  then this should be set to 1 or 50% of the CPU's on the machine to ensure you have enough CPU's for other processes.

 Example: on a 4 CPU machine, set  indexing-processes=2
 ```
 working-dir=/tmp
 index-dir=/tmp
-indexing-processes=<int:should_be_less_than_no_of_cpu>
+indexing-processes=<int:should_be_1_or_less_than_no_of_cpu>
 ```

 **[llm-service]**